josh-works/intermediaterubycom/_pages/about.md

 I wanted to scrape a page of hacker news comments for any user-submitted blogs.
 It's a Sinatra application running on Heroku.
 [Here's the git repo](https://github.com/josh-works/ruby_web_scraping)

-# Quotes On The Value of Pursuing These Skills
+# Quotes On The Value of Pursuing Growth of your Skills

 I was speaking with a former VP of Engineering at a successful software company, asking about how his team handled skills, improving their abilities, career development, etc.